Ryan-321/marvel-rank/README.md

 ### Features

   - Automatically ranks characters based on the sum of their stats
-  - Can delete character cards
-  - Link at bottom of card opens in separate window
   - Can click on characters ranking to pull up their stats
   - Bar chart updates in realtime
+  - Can delete character cards
+  - Link at bottom of card opens in separate tab